Raise Funding with Leapfunder's Angels

-When your campaign starts, you can begin pledging Leapfunder Notes to investors who participate in your funding round.
-Leapfunder Notes are Convertible Notes with some features that your investors will be very interested in, learn more about them here.
+When your campaign starts, you can begin attracting investment.
+You can choose to use a convertible note in the form of the Leapfunder Note.
+Leapfunder Notes have some features that your investors will be very interested in learn more about them here.

 Example: An entrepreneur sees an opportunity to develop a software application for the healthcare industry and decides to raise investment with Leapfunder.